Chikayo-k/tech-quiz/README.md

 ![Confirmation image](assets/image/fetures/confirmation.png)

-After adding a question the user will be asked if they would like to add another question that lets the user add as many questions as they want.
+After adding a question the user will be asked if they would like to add another question.
+They can continue and add as many questions as they want.
+When finished they can return home.

 ![Lead message 4](assets/image/fetures/lead4.png)